108 Sun Salutations - Moving Mediation to invite balance and surrender into our lives

 Solstice means ‘standing of the sun’.
 It’s a time when the sun appears to stand still, that is, the seasonal movement of the Sun’s daily path (as seen from Earth) pauses at a northern or southern limit before reversing direction.
 At the time of the summer and winter solstice, we connect to these great turning points in the earth’s yearly cycle.

 The Autumn Equinox is said to mark the end of summer and the beginning of Autumn in the Northern Hemisphere.
 It is the first day of the autumn season and occurs when the sun passes the equator moving from the northern to the southern hemisphere.
 The North Pole begins to tilt away from the sun.
 The moment is important because it is the time when the nights and the day are of almost exactly equal length.
-It’s the beginning of autumn, and a moment on our way towards the winter solstice – the longest night.
+It’s the beginning of autumn, the moment that puts us our way toward the winter solstice – the longest night.

 Who is this for?

 If you are comfortable with the practice of Surya Namaskar this will be a beautiful experience for you.
-If 108 sun salutations sound daunting to you, it needn’t be 🙂 This practice is a group effort and all are welcome.
-Should you need to rest at any point you can simply pause the movement and continue to the practice through visualization until you are ready to resume movement.
+If 108 sun salutations sound daunting to you, they needn’t be 🙂 This practice is a group effort and all are welcome.
+Should you need to rest at any point you can simply pause in a standing or seated posture and continue to the practice through visualization until you are ready to resume movement.